ChameleonCloud/ansible-collections-chameleon/README.md

 A future version will make this configurable.

+each node will have the following `host_vars` set from the ironic "driver_info":

+- "bmc_ip": "ipmi_address"
+- "bmc_user": "ipmi_username"
+- "bmc_password": "ipmi_password"

+The full dict returned from the ironic API is available under the host_var `ironic`, so you can, for example, fetch the ironic uuid via `ironic.id`

 ## Dependencies:

 To use this collection, you will need the following python dependencies in your virtualenv: